-Recently I’ve been noticing a few behavioral changes in the way I spend, save and manage my money.
+Recently I’ve been noticing a few behavioural changes in the way I spend, save and manage my money.

 For instance, “Impulse buying” has totally left the building.
 Now before making a big purchase, I like to have a little introspection moment where I evaluate the value the item might bring in my life.

 And that makes a hell lot of difference.